jonashackt/firefly-iii-ops/README.md

 ## Install Firefly III with Docker

+> Be sure to have Docker installed, e.g. [I described it here, how to do it on Manjaro](https://github.com/jonashackt/mac-to-linux?tab=readme-ov-file#docker)

 https://docs.firefly-iii.org/how-to/data-importer/installation/docker/

 Download the docker-compose.yml and `.env` files as described.
 Also change the db passwords and importer url values.